 At a bail hearing, the hearing will be held in a court room at the court house in front of a Justice of the Peace.
 A Crown Attorney will represent the police at the hearing and explain to the Justice or Justice why the accused should be kept in custody prior the trial being held.

 The Crown Attorney may suggest that the accused could be released from custody but would ask the court to impose bail conditions upon them while on release.
 As many of the courts have a backlog of trials, not being released at the bail hearing could mean that the accused remains in jail for many months.

-As a Toronto bail hearing lawyer who has appeared in court hundreds of times I know the procedures for Bail Hearings to ensure that your family member has the best opportunity to be released from custody with or without bail conditions.
+As a law firm that has appeared on hundreds of hearings we know the procedures for bail hearings to ensure that your family member has the best opportunity to be released from custody with or without bail conditions.

 At the bail hearing the court may insist that the accused if released from custody have conditions, (bail conditions) placed upon them, such as;

 - Not to leave the country, and to surrender any passport.

 - To reside a certain address, including curfews.

 - To be of good behaviour, not to commit any further criminal acts.

 - Not to attend certain places, or to stay away from addresses, e.g. places known for criminal activities, or a matrimonial home in the case of a domestic assault.